-Consultation with the NAHC, Native Americans, and other interested parties did not result in the identification of specific archaeological resources of importance to Native Americans and other interested parties in the APE.
-However, the Amah Mutsun identified specific areas in the APE considered to have sensitivity for archaeological materials.
-The specific locations identified by the Amah Mutsun are restricted from public access because archaeological resource locations are protected from public disclosure under state and federal law.
-However, these areas have been integrated into the project's archaeological sensitivity assessment, which is presented in the ASR.
+Consultation with the NAHC, Native Americans, and other interested parties did not result in the identification of specific resources of importance to Native Americans and other interested parties in the APE.
+However, the Amah Mutsun identified areas of sensitivity.
+The archaeological sensitivity assessment in the ASR provides information on these areas; however, this information is restricted from public access because the location of archaeological resources is protected from public disclosure under state and federal law.